 Amongst the Euro area economies, the German and the composite Eurozone PMI reports hold more relevance, in terms of its impact on the European currency and the related markets as well.

-The forecast for the Eurozone flash manufacturing PMI shows 52.2 for November, unchanged from the previous month.
-The Eurozone services sector PMI is seen lower at 53.5 in the reported month versus 53.7 last.
+The forecast for the Eurozone flash manufacturing PMI (due at 0800 GMT) shows 44.5 for June vs. 39.4 seen in the previous month.
+The Eurozone services sector PMI is seen bouncing to 41.0 in the reported month vs. 30.5 previous.

 How could they affect EUR/USD?